gokmonk/bluenet-lib-android/README.md

 This android library simplifies the interaction with BLE devices running [bluenet](https://github.com/dobots/bluenet).
 For more information, have a look at the bluenet repository.

+# Example

+For a simple example of how to use the library, check out the android-bluenet-example [here](https://github.com/dobots/android-bluenet-example)

 ## Copyrights

 The copyrights (2014-2015) for the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license: